CoderDojoSV/beginner-python/Day-4/README.md

 Note: You cannot use repl.it for this session.
 Make sure you've [installed everything](https://github.com/CoderDojoSV/beginner-python/blob/master/Day-1/README.md#installation) before you come to the session.

+You can check if you have pygame installed by typing "import pygame" in the shell and hitting enter.
+If you have it setup, it will not do anything.
+If you don't, you will get an error.

 ##Starting out with Pygame

+**Do not name your file pygame.py!** IDLE will thing your file is the module we are trying to use, which won't work!

 We can start out by telling Pygame to open a window.
 This will give us a place to draw things on the screen.